amfz/dsi-python-workshop/04-assessment/02_reality_control_flow_iterables.md

     * Using list methods:
       - Remove 'Pride and Prejudice' from the list.
-      - Insert 'Harry Potter and the Chamber of Secrets' after 'Mocking Jay'.
+      - Insert 'Harry Potter and the Chamber of Secrets' after 'Mockingjay'.

  <details>
     <summary>Q3 Hints</summary>